wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 ![](@attachment/Clipboard_2020-02-24-19-35-04.png) 7:07

-You should not go making your own attributes whenever you want because what if in the future HTML introduces an attribute with the same name as one of your custom attributes.
-You will have legacy code that is clashing with the standards which will lead to bugs.
+You should not go making your own attributes whenever you want because it is possible that in the future, an HTML standard attribute will be introduced with the same name as one of your custom attributes.

-**Data Attributes**
+Then you would end up with a situation where you have legacy code that is clashing with the standards which will lead to bugs.

+### Data Attributes

 If you do want your own custom attributes, you want to use **data attributes**.

-To demonstrate what data attributes are, go to our html page and duplicate an image 3 times and add a `data-name` attribute to each:
+To demonstrate what data attributes are, we will do an example.

+In the HTML page, duplicate an image tag 3 times and add a `data-name` attribute to each, like so 👇

 ```html
 <img class="custom" data-name="wes" src="https://picsum.photos/200" />